STDIO vs HTTP MCP Servers in VS Code

 The Hybrid Approach

-Some MCP servers offer both transports:
+Some MCP servers offer both transports, which is worth knowing about:

 // server.ts